kif1r4ek/ML-DL-learning/wine_quality/README.md

 ## Results

-The Random Forest Classifier achieved the highest accuracy of 44%.
+The Cat Boost Classifier achieved the highest accuracy of 43%.